 This course provides students in solo and small teams the opportunity to develop requirements for a notional space mission and then design, construct, test, and optimize a space system and application for that mission.

-In addition to these core space courses, another dozen space-related graduate and undergraduate courses are available or in development to expand the options for students in space engineering.
+In addition to these core space courses, over a dozen space-related graduate and undergraduate courses are available as electives for students in space engineering.
 A one-page handout is available here.
 All these courses and programs in development are leveraging the space expertise, facilities, and missions in the NSF Space Center known as SHREC, which is led by Pitt.

 In the Dietrich School of Arts and Sciences at Pitt, faculty are building upon longstanding strengths in physics, astronomy, and geology to develop new courses and programs in Space Science.
 Similarly, the six Schools of the Health Sciences at Pitt are building upon their world-renowned strengths to develop new courses and programs in Space Biomedicine.

-Through several academic departments, Pitt Space also supports student clubs on space-related topics, including the Society of Astronautics and Rocketry (SOAR), the Survey of Transiting Extrasolar Planets (STEP) team, the Robotics and Automation Society (RAS), and the CubeSat team.
+Through several academic departments, Pitt Space also supports student clubs on space-related topics, including the Society of Astronautics and Rocketry (SOAR), the Survey of Transiting Extrasolar Planets (STEPUP) team, the Robotics and Automation Society (RAS) and their rover team, and the new SmallSat Payload Engineering And Research (SPEAR) society.